UnutiYT/onceDM-Mozilla/OnceDM/README.md

 ## How to use

 1. Open an Instagram DM chat.
-2. Click the OnceDM icon in Chrome, or click the floating icon inside Instagram.
+2. Click the OnceDM icon in Firefox, or click the floating icon inside Instagram.
 3. Wait for the media to appear.
 4. Preview, download, or export the files.

 ## Install locally

-1. Open `chrome://extensions`
+1. Open `about:debugging`
-2. Turn on `Developer mode`
+2. Click `This Firefox`
-3. Click `Load unpacked`
+3. Click `Load Temporary Add-on…`
-4. Select this folder
+4. Select `manifest.json` in the downladed file

 ## Notes

 - Works on Instagram DM pages
 - Focused on disappearing or view-once media
-- Built as a Chrome extension
+- Built as a Firefox extension